Search

 Why is speaker impedance shown as one number if it changes with frequency?

-Because consumer labels usually use a nominal impedance value to simplify the speaker’s behavior into a practical category.
-That single number is not the full curve, but it is the value most users need for amplifier matching.
+Consumer labels usually use a nominal impedance value to simplify the speaker’s behavior into a practical category.
+That single number is not the full impedance curve, but it is the value most users need for basic amplifier matching.
 For home karaoke, that simplified number is usually the relevant starting point.